neuronsimulator/nrn/docs/python/programming/math/vector.rst

         Resizing a vector that has been plotted will remove it from the Graph.

-        The number of points plotted is the minimum of vec.size and x_vec.size at the time vec.plot is called. x_vec is assumed to be an unchanging Vector.
+        The number of points plotted is the minimum of len(vec) and len(xvec) at the time vec.plot is called. x_vec is assumed to be an unchanging Vector.